Elevate - To move or raise to a higher position

 We have a unique relationship with our vendors because they are our ‘customers’ and not our ‘clients’.
 We offer the hand of support and believe that personal change is always possible no matter how challenging or complex the situation.We open on a Tuesday morning and Wednesday and Friday afternoons for vendors to purchase magazines.

-Every week from 9-10am Tuesday to Friday we have a drop in at Jubilee Central via “The HUB” which is at the rear of our building.This is open to anyone, but mainly the homeless and rootless, to some in for a friendly chat, a hot drink and some breakfast.
+Tuesday to Friday during term time we have a drop in at Jubilee Central via “The HUB” which is at the rear of our building.This is open to anyone, but mainly the homeless and rootless, to some in for a friendly chat, a hot drink and some breakfast.
 Our team help forge friendships, signpost to services and are available to offer practical and emotional support.

 Care for Ex-Offenders